Skip to main content

 Overview

-• Text Analysis: Representing documents as bag-of-words vectors, where each dimension corresponds to a word, and only words that appear in the document have non-zero values.
+• Text analysis: Representing documents as bag-of-words vectors, where each dimension corresponds to a word in the vocabulary, and only words present in the document have non-zero values.

-After vectorization, the data can be stored in Zilliz Cloud for management and vector retrieval.
-The diagram below illustrates the basic process.
+Once vectorized, the data can be stored in Zilliz Cloud for efficient management and retrieval.
+The diagram below illustrates the overall process.

 📘Notes